What do you do with a manuscript when you think it might be done? You PITCH IT.

 Why is there a cost?

 Each of the editors/agents is doing work outside of their regular work life, and they will be compensated for their work.
-In addition, the work of printing, sending, and organizing the materials and meeting times goes above and beyond the typical work of the festival and a festival event.
+In addition, the work of organizing and sending the materials and connecting applicants with their editor or agent facilitator goes above and beyond the typical work of the festival and a festival event.
 We believe the value of a face-to-face interaction with a publishing professional who has read and reviewed your work will serve as a worthwhile investment in your future work as a writer.

 What if I can’t afford the fee but I really want or need the support?